colakaist/academic-kickstart2/content/project/soft_matter/index.md

 slides: ""

 # projecttitle:
-projecttext: ""
+#projecttext: ""
-projectimage: ""
+#projectimage: ""
-projectimagecaption: ""
+#projectimagecaption: ""
-projectimagecaptionshort: ""
+#projectimagecaptionshort: ""

 ---

+In order to understand mechanisms of various biological functions it is crucial to understand  functional and mechanical properties of of each biological component, such as alpha-helix, beta-sheet, DNA, and lipid molecules, and interactions between them.